j-marz/MSS/README.md

 Install all dependencies on Ubuntu using `sudo apt-get install mailutils zip p7zip-full jq sendmail`

+Note, make sure your FQDN is set in /etc/hosts so your IP doesn't get blacklisted for using default `localhost.localdomain` Example `127.0.0.1	computer.mydomain.com computer localhost`

 ## Usage
 1. Populate configuration in `mss.conf`
 2. Run `./mss.sh`